Name a place where all streets are also Michigan bike trails

 Two great B&Bs are near the trailhead in Saugatuck: the deluxe, eight-room Judson Heath Colonial Inn, where, as the innkeepers are fond of saying, hip meets historic, OR at the equally fine Hotel Saugatuck, whose jetted tubs and spacious rain showers with body sprays will work magic on any muscles feeling strained after a long bike ride.

 Or in quaint and quiet Douglas, less than a mile south, choose Sherwood Forest B&B, which has a swimming pool.

-At the Holland end of The Beeline, an extension from the route runs right past the Inn at Old Orchard Road, whose large back yard has an inviting gazebo.
+At the Holland end of The Beeline, an extension from the route runs right past the Inn at Old Orchard Road, whose large back yard has an inviting gazebo and water feature.
 Close by is Dutch Colonial Inn, whose innkeepers extend traditional Dutch hospitality.

-Guests love to explore The Morris Estate’s 500 wooded and tranquil acres on foot or on two wheels, including on bikes available if you’re staying in one of the River House’s six rooms.
-Five minutes east of The Morris Estate in downtown Niles, take a spin on the paved Indiana-Michigan Valley Trail, which aspires to grow beyond its present 2.2 miles.
+The dream of a dedicated group of trail enthusiasts led to the dedication in November 2019 of a 17-mile trail linking Niles, MI with Roseland, South Bend, and Mishawak, IN.
+Pick up the paved trail five minutes east of The Morris Estate in downtown Niles.
 You’ll pedal along the east side of the St. Joseph River on a former New York Central rail corridor and be glad you’re living in a time when cities are reclaiming their riverfronts for the enjoyment of citizens and visitors.